 Key topics dealt with by the Audit Committee

 The Audit Committee was also informed by the Executive Board in detail and on an ongoing basis about sales, results and employment development in the Continental Group and individual business areas as well as the financial situation of the company.
-The Executive Board is assisted by the heads of Accounting and Group Controlling, who can provide the Audit Committee directly with information at its meetings.
-In addition, the chairman of the Audit Committee is in contact with the chief financial officer and the auditor of the Continental Group outside of the meetings on a regular basis.
+The Executive Board is assisted by the head of Accounting and the head of Group Controlling, who can thereby provide the Audit Committee with information directly at its meetings.
+In addition, the chairman of the Audit Committee is in contact with the chief financial officer and the auditor of the Continental Group outside of the meetings on a regular basis, and also has access to the senior employees entrusted with accounting tasks.

-As a focus of each of its quarterly meetings, the Audit Committee talks with the Executive Board about the accounting as at the end of the previous quarter and the outlook for the year as a whole as well as the quarterly and half-year financial reports prior to their publication.
-At its meeting on March 3, 2020, the Audit Committee discussed the company’s annual financial statements and the consolidated financial statements as well as the non-financial statement for 2019 with the Executive Board and the auditor and recommended their approval to the plenary session of the Supervisory Board.
-The interim financial statements as at June 30, 2020, were reviewed by KPMG AG Wirtschaftsprüfungsgesellschaft, Hanover (KPMG), on behalf of the Audit Committee.
+As a focus of each of its quarterly meetings, the Audit Committee talks with the Executive Board about the accounting as at the end of the previous quarter and the outlook for the year as a whole as well as the quarterly statements and the half-year financial report prior to their publication.
+At its meeting on March 2, 2021, the Audit Committee discussed the company’s annual financial statements and the consolidated financial statements as well as the combined non-financial statement for 2020 with the Executive Board and the auditor, and recommended their approval to the plenary session of the Supervisory Board.
+The interim financial statements as at June 30, 2021, were reviewed by PricewaterhouseCoopers GmbH Wirtschaftsprüfungsgesellschaft, Hanover (PwC), on behalf of the Audit Committee.
 The work of the Compliance and Group Audit departments and reporting on significant incidents are also regular topics at each quarterly meeting.
 This includes in particular the matters described in more detail in the report on risks and opportunities and in the notes to the consolidated financial statements.
 The head of the Compliance department and the head of Group Audit are also available to provide information directly to the Audit Committee and its chairman in coordination with the Executive Board.
 The chairman of the Audit Committee shares key information as part of his regular reporting to the plenary session.
 In addition, the Executive Board reports to the Audit Committee on the material risks covered by the risk management system and the corresponding measures resolved.
-The Audit Committee has satisfied itself of the effectiveness of the internal control system, the risk management system and the internal audit system.

-At its meeting in December 2020, the Supervisory Board agreed to an updated declaration in accordance with Section 161 of the German Stock Corporation Act (Aktiengesetz – AktG) on the recommendations of the German Corporate Governance Code (Deutscher Corporate Governance Kodex) (“the Code”).
-It refers to both the Code as amended on February 7, 2017, and the new version of the Code dated December 16, 2019.
-Owing to the Code’s revised recommendations, the Supervisory Board also approved adjustments to the “objectives for the composition of the Supervisory Board.”
+At its meeting on September 30, 2021, the Supervisory Board agreed to an updated declaration in accordance with Section 161 of the German Stock Corporation Act (Aktiengesetz – AktG) on the recommendations of the German Corporate Governance Code (Deutscher Corporate Governance Kodex) (“the Code”).
+At its meeting on December 14, 2021, the Supervisory Board approved amendments to the By-Laws of the Supervisory Board and the Audit Committee prompted as a result of the Financial Market Integrity Strengthening Act (Finanzmarktintegritätsstärkungsgesetz – FISG).
 There were no conflicts of interest for members of the Supervisory Board in the reporting year.
 In its opinion, the Supervisory Board also had an appropriate number of independent members, in particular on the shareholder side, as defined in the Code at all times in the period under review.
-Further information on this topic and on corporate governance in general is included in the corporate governance statement starting on page 16.
+Further information on this topic and on corporate governance in general is included in the corporate governance statement starting on page 15.

-KPMG audited the annual financial statements as at December 31, 2020, prepared by the Executive Board in accordance with the provisions of the German Commercial Code (Handelsgesetzbuch – HGB), the 2020 consolidated financial statements and the combined management report for the company and the Continental Group, including the accounts, the accounting-related internal control system and the system for early risk recognition.
-The 2020 consolidated financial statements of Continental AG were prepared in accordance with the International Financial Reporting Standards (IFRS).
+PwC audited the annual financial statements as at December 31, 2021, prepared by the Executive Board in accordance with the provisions of the German Commercial Code (Handelsgesetzbuch – HGB), the 2021 consolidated financial statements and the combined management report for the company and the Continental Group, including the accounts, the accounting-related internal control system and the system for early risk recognition.
+The 2021 consolidated financial statements of Continental AG were prepared in accordance with the International Financial Reporting Standards (IFRS).
 The auditor issued unqualified opinions.
 In terms of the system for early risk recognition, the auditor found that the Executive Board had taken the necessary measures under Section 91 (2) AktG and that the company’s system for early risk recognition is suitable for identifying developments at an early stage that pose a risk to the company as a going concern.
-In addition, KPMG audited the Executive Board’s report on relations with affiliated companies pursuant to Section 312 AktG (dependent company report).
-KPMG issued the following unqualified opinion on this report in accordance with Section 313 (3) AktG:
+In addition, PwC audited the Executive Board’s report on relations with affiliated companies pursuant to Section 312 AktG (dependent company report).
+PwC issued the following unqualified opinion on this report in accordance with Section 313 (3) AktG:

 “Based on the results of our statutory audit and evaluation we confirm that: